-Some schools offer prospective repair technicians the choice of earning an Associate of Applied Science or a certificate of completion.
 Many programs require students to complete some type of practicum or on-the-job training course in order to graduate, which may be helpful when it comes time for graduates to find a job.
 Schools may also offer job placement assistance programs.

 Small Appliance Repair Program Overviews